Table of Contents

 • Which systems do you need to ensure all processes run smoothly, not just in your central kitchen but across all your locations?

-Kitchen layout and workflows are key
+Think about kitchen layout and workflows

-Stephan Leuschner explains: “Producing a hundred portions of a particular dish is of course way more efficient than producing 10 times 10 portions.
-[In a CPU] workflows can be focussed on the relevant preparations to be efficient and to have high volumes produced at the same time, [which means] full loads, full utilisation of the machinery and equipment, and of course also full utilisation of the staff.
-This is only possible if you have planned the design of the kitchen to be optimal for the particular workflow from raw, to prep, to chill, to delivery in a clear, one-way process.”
+Stephan Leuschner, foodservice industry expert and TrendTalk Master for RATIONAL AG explains: “[In a CPU] workflows can be focussed on the relevant preparations to be efficient and to have high volumes produced at the same time, [which means] full loads, full utilisation of the machinery and equipment, and of course also full utilisation of the staff,” he said.
+“This is only possible if you have planned the kitchen design to be optimal for the particular workflow from raw, prep, chill, to delivery in a clear, one-way process.”

 Keep on top of maintenance and repairs

-You could argue that this is a best practice for any commercial kitchen and you would be right, except that the consequence of equipment failure is much greater here.
-Jeremy Deane from Brammibals Donuts agrees: “Big kitchens mean more can go wrong, equipment breaks, your entire ability to generate revenue can be affected.
-So keeping on top of maintenance and repairs is a high priority for us.
+As Deane (from Brammibal’s Donuts) said: “Big kitchens mean more can go wrong, equipment breaks, your entire ability to generate revenue can be affected.
+So, keeping on top of maintenance and repairs is a high priority for us.
 Another important challenge is solid stock management, which is why we chose Apicbase’s restaurant inventory management software.”

-F&B brands with multiple locations can turn their kitchen operations more efficient, lean, and profitable by setting up a commissary kitchen.
+F&B brands with multiple locations can make their kitchen operations more efficient, lean, and profitable by setting up a commissary kitchen.
 In addition, central kitchens offer operators business opportunities to amplify their reach in more markets.

 Find Your Central Kitchen Partner